stufinn/nighttime/README.md

 # nighttime landing page
-a minimilist landing page that is easy on your brain, and easy on the eyes, no matter the time of day
+a minimilist landing page that is easy on your brain and easy on the eyes, no matter the time of day